 Involvement at the executive level

-The member of the Board of Management responsible for Integrity and Legal Affairs is regularly informed on human rights activities at regular intervals.
+The responsibility for human rights issues lies with the Integrity and Legal Affairs Board of Management function.
+The member of the Board of Management responsible for Integrity and Legal Affairs is regularly informed about human rights activities.
 This is supplemented by regular reports submitted to the Board of Management and the Corporate Sustainability Board (CSB), as well as to the Procurement Council (PC) within the framework of our sustainability strategy.